 Further, increases in the costs of construction, including labour or raw materials, such as bronze, concrete, steel and granite, could materially adversely affect the Company's future cash flows and operating margins as there is no guarantee that earnings from trust funds would cover future unexpected increases or that the Company can increase prices adequately to cover such cost increases.
-As a result of the COVID-19 pandemic and the resulting shortages in labour and increasing cost of materials, the Company may experience delays in the completion of internal growth projects, which may also result in greater costs.
 There is no certainty that sales will be sufficient and timely to provide an adequate return on the investment of all of the Company's capital expenditures.